Wu Chinese: Syntax

 Much like other Chinese languages, Wu languages have classifiers, primarily mark verbs by aspect (though it has been suggested that there is some evidence of tenses in Old Shanghainese), have a great number of particles (including sentence-final particles), possess SVO word order with topic-fronting.

-Topic-fronting is more common in Northern Wu than in most other Sinitic languages.
-It is commonly seen in closed questions, in which the topic is dislocated in order to avoid confusion.
+Topic-fronting is more common in Wu Chinese than in most other Sinitic languages.
+It is commonly seen in closed questions, in which the topic is dislocated to avoid confusion.

 Word order at times differs between Wu and other Chinese varieties.
 In the aforementioned verb-object-complementizer (VOC) phrases, VOC is common in Wu whereas VCO is dominant in Mandarin.

 Similarly, ditransitive constructions typically see the direct object placed in front of the indirect object, whereas the opposite is true for Mandarin varieties.

 The verb "to give", 撥 is a checked tone variant of 把 and is commonly found in Wu languages.
 It is also used to mark the passive voice.

 Reduplication is common, and many varieties make greater use of it than Standard Chinese.
 For instance, verbal reduplication can be used to indicate the imperative mood, as well as the perfect aspect.

 Elision of the negation particle in closed question constructions is also common in Northern Wu but ungrammatical in Standard Chinese.
 In some varieties, this triggers its own tone sandhi patterns.

 要要 in the above sentence is pronounced //iɔ^{334>34} iɔ^{334>22}// rather than the expected left-prominent pattern, which would be //iɔ^{334>33} iɔ^{334>44}//.